 Outdoor activities

 The whole family can treat themself to an overnight stay with activities in beautiful archipelago surroundings at Fågelbrohus.
-The pool and relaxation area are a favourite with both young and old, and children between 4 and 14 yrs old are welcome every day from 9 am to 1pm.
+The pool and relaxation area are a favourite with both young and old, and there are activities such as ping pong, puzzles, billiards and a games room.

 - Read more on Thatsup